Bangor, Maine Bangor, Maine Official seal of Bangor, Maine Bangor (/ b e r/ bang-gor) is a town/city along the Penobscot River in the U.S.

 Media related to Bangor, Maine at Wikimedia Commons Bangor, Maine travel guide from Wikivoyage Broadcast tv in Central and Eastern Maine including Bangor and Calais Municipalities and communities of Penobscot County, Maine, United States

-Bangor, Maine - Cities in Maine - Cities in Penobscot County, Maine - County seats in Maine - Logging communities in the United States - Populated places established in 1791 - Port metros/cities and suburbs of the United States Atlantic coast
+Categories: Bangor, Maine - Cities in Maine - Cities in Penobscot County, Maine - County seats in Maine - Logging communities in the United States - Populated places established in 1791 - Port metros/cities and suburbs of the United States Atlantic coast